Potometer: Precautions

 When a twig is cut from a plant, it should be immediately put under water (only the cut portion).
 Then, a small part is cut under water.
 This prevents entry of air into the xylem vessels.

 The conditions of the potometer, other than the alteration that is being tested, should not be changed during a test, as outside conditions (such as temperature) determine water uptake.

 Everything must be completely watertight so that no leakage occurs.

 Limitations

-The potometer does not measure the rate of transpiration accurately because not all of the water that is taken by the plant is used for transpiration (water taken might be used for photosynthesis or by the cells to maintain turgidity).
-The potometer measures the rate of uptake of water.
+A potometer measures rate of water uptake, which is distinct from transpiration itself.
+This is because not all of the water that is taken by the plant is used for transpiration (water taken might be used for photosynthesis or by the cells to maintain turgidity).
 To measure transpiration rate directly, rather than the rate of water uptake, utilize a scientific instrument which quantifies water transfer at the leaves.

-The water retained by the plant is so minute that it can be neglected.
+However, in general the water retained by the plant is so minute that it can be neglected.

-Introducing an air bubble may not be easy.

-A twig may not be active for a long time.